 The COVID-19 pandemic has affected almost all countries of the world, and resulted in border closures, production stoppages, workplace closures, movement controls and other measures imposed by various governments.
 The Foundation's significant activities are in Singapore which has been affected by the spread of COVID-19 since 2021.
 The nature of the Foundation's operation is to grant the wishes of children with life threatening illnesses.
-The impact of COVID-19 on the Foundation's financial performance reflected in this set of financial statements for the year ended 31 December 2021 are summarised below:
+The impact of COVID-19 on the Foundation's financial performance reflected in this set of financial statements for the year ended 31 December 2022 are summarised below:

 - i.
-The impact of COVID-19 on the Foundation's income are minimal with the fund raising and donations received. - ii.
 The Foundation has assessed that the going concern basis of preparation for this set of financial statements remains appropriate.
-The Board of Directors is continuously monitoring the COVID-19 pandemic situation and will take further action as necessary in response to the service disruption, and as the situation eases, it will step up its ministry efforts.
+The Board of Directors is continuously monitoring the COVID-19 pandemic situation and will take further action as necessary in response to the service disruption, and as the situation eases, it will step up its ministry efforts. - ii.
+The government has also implemented assistance measures which might mitigate some of the impact of COVID-19 on the Foundation's results and liquidity.

-As the global COVID-19 situation remains very fluid as at the date these financial statements were authorised for issuance, the Foundation cannot reasonably ascertain the full extent of the probable impact of the Covid-19 disruptions on its operating and financial performance for the financial year ending 31 December 2022.
+As the global COVID-19 situation remains very fluid as at the date these financial statements were authorised for issuance, the Foundation cannot reasonably ascertain the full extent of the probable impact of the Covid-19 disruptions on its operating and financial performance for the financial year ending 31 December 2023.
 If the situation persists beyond management's current expectations, the Foundation's assets may be subject to further write downs in the subsequent financial years.